 Lazlo Hajdu is an ex-secret policeman in a city with a very shady history of disappearing people during Soviet days.
 He is completely lost in the "new ways" and is resentful of them and the people who brought them to his beautiful Magyarorzag, his home.
 He has a moment when he sees love in its purest form and he..........

 Daniel Fekete from Long Beach brings his family to Budapest when he gets a job teaching at the international school.
 He promised his father, an escapee after the failed 1956 revolution, he would so that his children and grandchildren would know their heritage.
 At least that's the plan, but his daughter Crystal hates it and wants to go back.
-Daniel meets the family of his late father's brother, and there he meets the surprise of his life, a half sister he never knew he had and the truth about his father.
+Daniel meets the family of his late father's brother, and there he meets the surprise of his life.

 Andras Gyorgy is a busy young man in a hurry to live his life.
 He has no time for old people or their ways.
 They always seem to be in his way, he was sure of that.
 A history professor gives Andras one last chance or fail.
 History is his least favorite subject and considers it a waste of his precious time to study it at all.
 Fearing failure and return to a small village, he accepts and during his research with local elderly people who witnessed the war and the German occupation first hand discovers something shocking.
 His boring and cloying grandmother, with whom he lives while at school in the city, was a hero of those times and gravely wounded saving others while fighting frantically for her own life.
 What affect does this have on our hard charging young hero??